gcanti/io-ts/README.md

 # Community

-- [io-ts-types](https://github.com/gcanti/io-ts-types) - A collection of runtime types and combinators for use with io-ts
+- [io-ts-types](https://github.com/gcanti/io-ts-types) - A collection of codecs and combinators for use with io-ts
 - [io-ts-reporters](https://github.com/OliverJAsh/io-ts-reporters) - Error reporters for io-ts
-- [geojson-iots](https://github.com/pierremarc/geojson-iots) - Runtime types for GeoJSON as defined in rfc7946 made with
+- [geojson-iots](https://github.com/pierremarc/geojson-iots) - codecs for GeoJSON as defined in rfc7946 made with
   io-ts
 - [graphql-to-io-ts](https://github.com/micimize/graphql-to-io-ts) - Generate typescript and cooresponding io-ts types from a graphql schema

 # TypeScript integration

-Runtime types can be inspected
+codecs can be inspected

 ![instrospection](docs/images/introspection.png)